gorango/flowcraft/docs/src/guide/testing.md

 ## Conclusion

 Leverage `InMemoryEventLogger` and `runWithTrace` to build robust tests and debug workflows effectively.
-For more on error handling and best practices, see [Error Handling](/guide/error-handling) and [Best Practices](/guide/best-practices).
+For more on error handling, see [Error Handling](/guide/error-handling).